kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 ## The difference between Kakarot and other zkEVMs

-Kakarot zkEVM is probably the most high-level zkEVM.
-On the scale of maths language and polynomials to human understandable language, Kakarot is closer to human readable language than any other zkEVM.
-This matters to users in two ways:
+Kakarot ZK-EVM is probably the most high-level ZK-EVM.
+On the scale of maths language and polynomials to human understandable language, Kakarot is closer to human readable language than any other ZK-EVM.
+This matters to users in two
+ways:

 - Because Kakarot is built on Cairo, Kakarot as a codebase is extremely slim (an order of magnitude lighter than other zkEVMs) and thus extremely easy to